Too busy to be mindful?

 Letting go of the need to arrive anywhere, to change or improve anything, can make a great difference to the quality of our lives at a time when achievement is so highly prized.

 It is of course important to be able to achieve and accomplish things, and to make a difference to people and the world.
 But we will probably be more effective and happier if we can let go of the need to be doing this all of the time.
+Here are some quick mindfulness tips for how to keep calm in busy days.

 For some of us, the opposite is the real challenge.
 How to motivate ourselves to do things when we feel lethargic and without hope?
 But for now, taking heed of what I have written before, I will let go of any need to cover that in this post as well.
 That can go on a list for another time!